 National School Boards Association (NSBA): Membership organization for state school board associations; represents the concerns of member school boards at the federal level.
-Office in Alexandria, VA.

 New Money: Common terminology used to describe the annual change in a district's total regular program funding from one year to the next.